Ernst Stromer: World Wars and the Interwar period

 With the onset of World War I, travel restrictions meant Stromer couldn't return to Egypt and Markgraf couldn't ship any fossils to Germany.
 Markgraf died in 1916, and it was only in 1922 that Stromer received Markgraf's fossils.
 They were however broken due to being repackaged multiple times.
 After piecing the fossils back together, Stromer published a series of papers in the 1930s describing three new dinosaurs: the sauropod Aegyptosaurus, and the theropods Bahariasaurus (1934) and Carcharodontosaurus (1931).

 As a critic of Nazism, Stromer's career suffered under Nazi Germany.
 Since he came from an aristocratic background, the Nazis avoided arresting or publicly attacking him, but still sought to make his life difficult.
 In 1937, Stromer was forced to retire.
 During World War II, his three sons were conscripted and fought on the Eastern Front.
 Two of them were killed in 1941 and 1944, whilst the remaining son, Wolfgang, was captured and sent to a Soviet labour camp where he remained until being repatriated in 1951.

 On 25 April 1944, Munich was bombed by the British Royal Air Force.
 Much of Stromer's specimens from Egypt were on display at the Bavarian State Collection of Palaeontology, and were destroyed.
 This included the only known (though incomplete) skeletons of Spinosaurus and Aegyptosaurus.
-Stromer had attempted to convince the museum director to relocate the fossils, but was declined as the director believed the Luftwaffe would protect German cities.
-His drawings and notes survived the war.
-In 1995, Wolfgang donated photographs of his father's destroyed Spinosaurus specimen to the Palaeontological Museum Munich.
+Stromer had attempted to convince the museum director to relocate the fossils, but was declined by the director, Karl Beurlen.
+Beurlen was a convinced national socialist, who believed that the Luftwaffe would protect German cities.
+When Stromer unsuccessfully insisted that the fossils be relocated, Beurlen threatened to report him and to have Stromer placed in a concentration camp.

-Stromer died on 18 December 1952 in Erlangen, West Germany.
+Stromer's drawings and notes survived the war.
+In 1995, Wolfgang donated photographs of his father's destroyed Spinosaurus specimen to the Palaeontological Museum, Munich.